Skip to main content

 Shelter

 The Balfour Glacier is narrow and prone to avalanches, especially off Mt Tasman and under Mts Graham and Teichelmann.
-Shelter usually involves bivvying, snowcaving or tenting.
+Shelter involves bivvying, snowcaving, or tenting.
 Remember to site your abode away from any avalanche danger.
-A ledge on the Satellite Buttress, under Mt Drake, provides a good-weather perch for those climbing on Drake or Magellan.
+A ledge on the Satellite Buttress under Mt Drake provides a fine-weather perch for those climbing on Drake or Magellan.
+Camping on the snow a few minutes’ walk from the base of Drake is not bad either, but watch for crevasses.

 Add Place Add Route